Pier77Repeter/DiversityBOT/README.md

 - **`config.json`**:

-  - This file **must be created manually**, read the configuration above the documentation.
+  - This file will be created after the first start.
   - At the moment it's needed to store:
     - The bot token for logging into Discord
     - The bot id to register the slash commands
+    - Coin prices since don't want a table in db

 ### Directories